matiaspakua/tech.notes.io/pages/agile_and_scrum.md

 ### Agile Methodology

-Agile methodology is an approach to software development that emphasizes flexibility and adaptability in the face of changing requirements, customer needs, and evolving technology.
-The Agile methodology is characterized by iterative and incremental development, early and continuous delivery of working software, close collaboration between developers and customers, and an emphasis on delivering value to the customer.
+Agile methodology is an approach to software development that emphasises flexibility and adaptability in the face of changing requirements, customer needs, and evolving technology.
+The Agile methodology is characterised by iterative and incremental development, early and continuous delivery of working software, close collaboration between developers and customers, and an emphasis on delivering value to the customer.

-Agile is based on a set of values and principles outlined in the Agile Manifesto, which emphasizes individuals and interactions, working software, customer collaboration, and responding to change.
+Agile is based on a set of values and principles outlined in the Agile Manifesto, which emphasises individuals and interactions, working software, customer collaboration, and responding to change.
 Agile teams work in short time-boxed iterations or sprints, typically lasting one to four weeks, and focus on delivering a working software product at the end of each iteration.

 The Agile methodology includes several different frameworks or methodologies, including Scrum, Kanban, Extreme Programming (XP), and others.
 Each framework has its own specific practices and processes, but all are based on the Agile values and principles and share a focus on delivering high-quality software that meets the needs of the customer.